The 'feFileMan' subsystem

 The 'ToggleLayout' button toggles among 4 different layouts of the 2 button-stacks and the 2 filename-listboxes.
 The 'ToggleScrollbars' button would toggle the vertical scroll-bars of the 2 listboxes from left side to right side, and back.

-The bottom line is that I hope to have a quite capable and reliable release of 'feFileMan' available in the 2015 time frame.
+The bottom line is that I hope to have a quite capable and reliable release of 'feFileMan' available . . . someday.

 Detailed Documentation for 'feFileMan' :

-A link to a quite detailed description of the 'feFileMan' file manager utility will be put here, when it is first released.
+A link to a quite detailed description of the 'feFileMan' file manager utility will be put here, when (and if) it is released.

 The 'feFileMan' description will add to the FE library of subsystem descriptions --- the previously released descriptions being

-The download file for 'feFileMan' (a self-extracting install file) will be presented here --- along with download and install intructions.
+The download file for 'feFileMan' (a self-extracting install file) is to be presented here --- along with download and install intructions.

 FE = Freedom Environment